codejutsu1/document-analyzer/README.md

 ## How It Works (Server Side)
 - User uploads a PDF
-- Text is extracted from the PDF using ... package.
+- Text is extracted from the PDF using [Smalot PDF Parser](https://github.com/smalot/pdfparser) package.
 - The extracted text is segmented into smaller chunks for efficient processing and to meet the embedding model context.
 - Each chunk is sent to an embedding model to generate vector representations.
 - The resulting vectors are stored in a vector database for retrieval.